Inflation -- who cares? Monetary Policy in Times of Low Attention: Appendix to Empirical Results

 \subsubsection{Window Length}

-As predicted by the underlying model of optimal information acquisition, I showed that there is indeed a positive relationship between attention to inflation and inflation volatility.
+As predicted by the underlying model of optimal information acquisition, I showed that there is indeed a positive relationship between attention to inflation and inflation volatility, as well as between attention and inflation persistence.
 In the baseline specification, I relied on a rolling-window approach in which every window was 10 years.
-The following tables show that these results are robust to using different window lengths, namely 15 and 20 years.
+Tables \ref{tab:kg_vola_joint_5} and \ref{tab:kg_vola_joint_15} show that these results are robust to using different window lengths, namely 5 and 15 years.